 Verve Search logo

-Are you looking to take your digital PR campaign global or dipping your toe into a brand-new market?
-It can be a daunting experience approaching unfamiliar territories through international outreach, but the secret to doing so is knowing how to connect with your audience.
+Are you looking to take your digital PR campaign global?
+Or just dipping your toe into a brand-new market?
+It can be daunting to start pitching in unfamiliar territories but the secret to effective international outreach is down to knowing how to connect with your audience.

 Gaining international coverage can provide your client with fantastic SEO value, boost global brand awareness, and build authority abroad.
-However, without prior knowledge of how to pitch your stories to journalists in other countries, the odds of landing coverage there are slim to none.
+But without prior knowledge of how to pitch your stories to journalists in other countries and cultures, the odds of landing coverage are slim to none.

 Top tips on expert international outreach